Calfur/calfur-dev/README.md

   - `sudo ufw delete allow 22/tcp`
   - `sudo ufw reload`

+Maybe a restart of the server helps in case of something going wrong.

 ### Kubernetes

 The https certificate setup is based on this guide: https://doc.traefik.io/traefik/user-guides/crd-acme/#traefik-crd-lets-encrypt.